Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Limitations and Challenges of XAI for 6G

-It is evident from the research \cite{gunning2019xai}that there is a clear trade-off between the performance (accuracy) and the simplicity (interpretability) of a model.
-The more complex a machine learning model is (such as a higher number of nodes, more rules, branches, or layers), the less likely it is interpretable.
+The trade-off between the performance (accuracy) and the simplicity (interpretability) of a model has been studied many times in the literature \cite{gunning2019xai,bohanec1994trading,plate1999accuracy}.
+The more complex a machine learning model is (such as a higher number of nodes, more rules, branches, or layers), the less likely it is to be interpretable.
 Adding complexity to the model is likely to model complex decision boundaries, making the model prediction more accurate.
 The fundamental challenge is to ensure higher accuracy without compromising on interpretability.
 In some domains, interpretable methods can provide similar levels of accuracy, and therefore they are recommended \cite{rudin2019stop}.
 That is why when selecting the algorithms to build the large-scale 6G infrastructure, we need a clear knowledge of which of the two (accuracy or interpretability) is more important in each domain.

 Some methods are more accurate, and others are more interpretable \cite{gunning2019xai}.
 In the same way, the simpler the model is, the faster it will be at prediction time.
 Selecting a suitable method depending on the domain and application is essential.
-In some domains, such as redirecting IP packages over a network, it is not crucial to understand the model's internal reasoning as long as it is very efficient.
+In some fields, such as redirecting IP packages over a network, it is not crucial to understand the model's internal reasoning as long as it is very efficient.
 On the contrary, there are domains such as medicine or high-stack decision concerning an organisation in which understanding the model's internal reasoning is paramount.